sbhatoolaul/Guess-the-Raptors-Score-2020/README.md

 # Guess the Raptors' Score &#127798; 2020

-### A Simple Summer Web Project Using HTML, CSS and Python.
+### Description:
+A site Where My Friends and I Predicted Scores for the Toronto Raptors Basketball Team in 2020.
 Check out [guess-the-raptors-score/about](https://htmlpreview.github.io/?https://github.com/sbhatoolaul/Guess-the-Raptors-Score-2020/blob/main/about.html) for more information.
-#

 ### a Quick Note on How I Update the Database:
-I used a fairly simple method to maintain and update my database for the game, since this was my first time ever writing anything for the web.
+The game was hosted on a fairly simple static using HTML, CSS and Python, and so, I used a fairly simple method to maintain and update my database for the game, since this was my first time ever writing anything for the web.

 Essentially, the *clients* answer the questions for the game on a [Google Form](https://www.google.ca/forms/about/).
 From there, I feed the .csv data from the form into a Python [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html), create Player objects and then perform the calculations needed for the game.
 Lastly, I use a method to export the needed data from the DataFrame to HTML and then I update the site.